 Skip to main content

-Kākāpō Year 1 classes are located adjacent to the field in rooms 13 to 17.
+Kākāpō Year 1 classes are located in Rooms 1 and 3.

 Kākāpō Year 2/3 classes are located in the upper floor of the building adjacent to the office.